 Your browser version is not updated, please update it.

-IT security With a view to safeguarding business and achieving strategic and operational objectives, the Group considers it strategically important to guarantee the protection of the information assets of the Company, and of its customers and other stakeholders, and to ensure the security of transactions.
+IT security The Group considers it strategically important to guarantee the protection of the information assets of the Company, and of its customers and other stakeholders, and to ensure the security of transactions.

-With this in mind, the Corporate Affairs - Information Security function carries out monthly assessments of the company’s cyber risk, adopting a methodology that assesses the risk from a purely technological point of view, based on technical security audits carried out on individual applications or groups of applications.
-In particular, Poste Italiane implements three types of preventive security activities:
+This includes the Corporate Affairs - Information Security structure, which carries out a monthly cyber risk assessment for the Group.
+The methodology currently in use considers this risk from a purely technological point of view based on preventive technical security audits carried out on the three applications:

 • Vulnerability Assessment is the process of identifying, measuring and prioritising the vulnerabilities of a system.
 It is performed with special tools twice a year for each application;